-Financial instruments, which potentially subject the Company to concentrations of credit risk, consist primarily of cash and accounts payable.
-The Company's cash is maintained with a high-credit quality financial institution.
-Management deems there to be minimal credit risk associated with the Company's cash and accounts payable.
+Financial instruments, which potentially subject the Company to concentrations of credit risk, consist primarily of cash.
+The Company's cash is maintained with a high quality, accredited financial institution.
+These amounts, at times, may exceed federally insured limits.
+The Company has not experienced any credit losses in such accounts and does not believe it is exposed to significant risk on these funds.
+The Company has no off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.
+Management deems there to be minimal credit risk associated with the Company's cash.